SAG-GithubApprentice/Project_2/README.md

 - `hvplot`: For creating interactive plots.
 - `prophet`: For time series forecasting.
 - `yfinance`: For downloading historical market data.
+- `matplotlib.pyplot`: For creating visualizations, graphs, and charts.
+- `datetime`: For dtae and time manipulation.

 ### Setup